sophAi/arch_2013/stories/cv_zh.rst

    **Framework of PTMD.**

-PMD [`3`_, `5`_-\ `9`_\ ] is designed for model simulation and several statistical analyses including moments, Fourier transformation, and nearest neighbor analysis.
-It integrates a task schedule system so that users can perform multiple simulations and analyses in parallel.
+PMD [`3`_, `5`_-\ `9`_\ ] is designed for model simulation and several statistical analysis including moments, Fourier transformation, and nearest neighbor analysis.
+It integrates a task schedule system so that users can perform multiple simulations and analysis in parallel.

 `CL-VAF`_